Stanford-ILIAD/APReL/README.rst

   :width: 40%
   :alt: A MountainCar trajectory where the agent succeeds

 Only after 10 queries, we were able to learn a reward function that solves the game!
 Note that the agent also makes sure to go as back as possible because of the way we designed the features.
-Can you come up with a better feature function?

 Interested in learning other options and features of **APReL**?
 Take a look at a more advanced example at: `examples/advanced.py <examples/advanced.py>`_!